FAQ

 When are points awarded?+

 After each match, results are settled and published.
 Points are applied to your total when results are published — usually within 30 minutes of full time.
+Some markets (e.g. first goalscorer) might be published earlier.

 Does extra time or penalties count?+